-When you plan that perfect picnic dish to share at Labor Day celebrations, you’ll want to use in-season produce to unlock the best flavors in your sides, dips, and desserts.
+When you plan that perfect picnic dish or BBQ side to share at Labor Day celebrations, you’ll want to use in-season produce to unlock the best flavors in your sides, dips, and desserts.
 Let’s savor these last days of summer and take advantage of these fruits and vegetables that are still at the top of their game, right now!

 Super-flavorful in-season produce can often stand on its own at a barbecue—fresh strawberries are a welcome accompaniment to savory grilled fare.
-But, if you want to dress up strawberries a bit, a dessert is the way to go!
-Get our Strawberry Shortcake Parfait recipe, a handheld take on the classic strawberry shortcake, and let the fruit be the star!
-Try these other sweet and savory strawberry recipes too.
+But, if you want to dress up strawberries a bit, a dessert is the way to go.
+Get our Strawberry Shortcake Parfait recipe, a handheld take on the classic strawberry shortcake, and let the fruit be the star.
+Try these other sweet strawberry desserts, and/or some savory strawberry recipes too.

 If my latest CSA box chock-full of tomatoes is any indication of what’s in-season, then I’d say it’s prime time for tomatoes!
 Heirloom, beefsteak, cherry, grape, and so many more—a slice of ripe, red (or sometimes green or yellow) tomato is the perfect addition to any variety of burger (unlike that pale pink tomato-of-the-winter).

 Approaching Labor Day, you should embrace it, too, as it’s in peak season.
 If you don’t go full-on baba ganoush at your barbecue, a similarly delightful appetizer can be made with eggplant and hummus (store-bought, if you’re tight on time).
 Get our Eggplant and Hummus Pita Crisps recipe—or try our Pickled Eggplant recipe and pair with other antipasto.